IRB Institutional Review Board

 Other Useful Resources

-- The IRB's "Frequently Asked Questions" document provides a great deal of information about human subjects research, applications to the IRB, and the application review and approval process.
+- The IRB's "Frequently Asked Questions" provides a great deal of information about human subjects research, applications to the IRB, and the application review and approval process.

 - The Campus Handbook provides background information on the legal underpinnings of the IRB's operations and on various policies related to the IRB.